Relief Society: The 20th century

-Structure and meetings today
+Structure and meetings

 In the LDS Church today, every Latter-day Saint woman, on her eighteenth birthday or within the following year, and women under 18 who are married, move into Relief Society from the Young Women.
 Additionally, unwed teenage mothers who are seventeen or older and who choose to keep the child are advanced into Relief Society.
 There are no fees or membership dues for joining the Relief Society.

 In each local congregation of the church, a member of the Relief Society serves as the local president of the organization.
 The president selects two other women from the congregation to assist her as counselors; together the three women make up the local Relief Society presidency.
 The Relief Society presidency acts under the direction of the bishop or branch president in presiding over and serving the women in the congregation.
 Additionally, stake or district Relief Society presidencies exist to supervise five or more local Relief Society presidencies.

 Following changes made in 2019, Relief Society holds meetings twice per month that last approximately fifty minutes.
 During these meetings, an educational lesson is presented by a member of the Relief Society presidency or another woman who has been asked to serve as the instructor.
 From 1997 to 2016, the curriculum was composed primarily of Teachings of Presidents of the Church.
 As of 2019, recent general conference messages largely comprise the curriculum.
 The Relief Society also leads the LDS Church's efforts to teach basic literacy skills to those members and non-members that lack them.

 According to the church, as of February 2020, the Relief Society has over 7 million members in 188 countries and territories, having grown from about 6 million in 170 territories in 2009.